image of diverse group collaboration (for a hr tech)

 • segmented the market to identify early adopters ready for AI-driven insight

-• authored the positioning shift from social listening to Continuous Consumer Insight
+• defined the positioning shift from social listening to Continuous Consumer Insight

 • clarified differentiation versus legacy research firms and AI-native competitors